How to use this page

 E. \(y=-(x+1)(x-2)-\)

 Observe the \(y=0\) when \(x=-1\) or \(x=2\).
-Thus the factored form is \[ y = A(x+1)(x-2).\] Now we evaluate the formula above at the point (0,2) to find \(A\): \[ 2 = A(0+1)(0-2) \implies 2 = -2A \implies A = -1.\] So the equation is \[ y = -(x+1)(x-2).\] Thus the answer is \(y=-(x+1)(x-2)\).
-Answer B.15 Time for Projectile to Land
+Thus the factored form is \[ y = A(x+1)(x-2).\] Now we evaluate the formula above at the point (0,2) to find \(A\): \[ 2 = A(0+1)(0-2) \implies 2 = -2A \implies A = -1.\] So the equation is \[ y = -(x+1)(x-2).\] Thus the matching equation is \(y=-(x+1)(x-2)\), choice B.15 Time for Projectile to Land

 A stone’s height (m) after \(t\) s: